Kamran-Afzali/Kamran-Afzali.github.io/_posts/ABM/ForestFire.md

 Cellular automata provide a powerful framework for understanding how microscopic processes aggregate into macroscopic phenomena.
 In the context of forest fire dynamics, each spatial location can be modeled as an autonomous agent with discrete states, following simple transition rules based on local neighborhood conditions.
 This approach, pioneered in ecological modeling, reveals how seemingly chaotic fire patterns emerge from deterministic local interactions.

 The classical forest fire model, introduced by Drossel and Schwabl, considers a spatial grid where each cell can exist in one of four states: empty ($E$), occupied by a tree ($T$), burning ($F$), or burned ($B$).
-The temporal evolution follows probabilistic rules governed by three fundamental processes: tree growth, fire ignition, and fire propagation.
+The temporal evolution follows probabilistic rules governed by three fundamental processes encompassing tree growth, fire ignition, and fire propagation.

 ## Mathematical Framework: State Transitions and Probability Dynamics